kubernetes/community/contributors/devel/e2e-tests.md

 meet a number of [requirements](conformance-tests.md#conformance-test-requirements) to be eligible for this tag.
 This tag does not supersed any other labels.

+  - `[LinuxOnly]`: If a test is known to be using Linux-specific features (e.g.: seLinuxOptions) or is unable to run on Windows nodes, it is labeled `[LinuxOnly]`.
+When using Windows nodes, this tag should be added to the `skip` argument.

   - The following tags are not considered to be exhaustively applied, but are intended to further categorize existing `[Conformance]` tests, or tests that are being considered as candidate for promotion to `[Conformance]` as we work to